-This delicious and impressive red velvet cake made by the Beehive Baker, Stacie Stewart’s is packed with a rich, ruby red sponge and smothered in a light cream cheese frosting.
+Stacie Stewart’s red velvet cake is delicious and impressive.
+The Beehive Baker’s scrumptious recipe makes a rich, ruby red sponge, all smothered in a light cream cheese frosting.
 When making red velvet cake, it’s really important to use the right red food colouring.
 Don’t get the standard red colouring, as the cake will turn brown when you bake it.
 Of course, this is not just for Valentine’s Day; it’s a pretty cake for parties, and the mixture makes amazing cupcakes, too.

 - 175g unsalted butter, at room temperature, plus extra for greasing